-Unplanned downtime disrupts business operations; effective oil analysis plays a vital role in looking after your machinery…
+Unplanned downtime disrupts business operations.
+Above all, effective oil analysis plays a vital role in looking after your machinery.

 Hydraulic component contamination is categorised in three ways: gaseous, liquid or solid.
-Gaseous contamination can damage a hydraulic system’s lubricating properties, creating wear and increasing the chances of other types of contamination.
-Liquid contamination not only alters the capabilities of the lubricating properties, but also causes rust.
-Solid contamination can cause valve blockages, substantial pump damage and blown seals and gaskets.
-All of these causes are completely avoidable.
+Gaseous contamination can damage a hydraulic system’s lubricating properties.
+Subsequently this creates wear and increases the chances of other types of contamination.
+Liquid contamination, on the other hand, not only alters the capabilities of the lubricating properties, but also causes rust.
+Finally, solid contamination can cause valve blockages, substantial pump damage and blown seals and gaskets.
+In conclusion, all of these causes are completely avoidable.

 Effective oil analysis – ten ways to keep your oil clean:

-6. Filter – Using hydraulic filters and filtration equipment can, in many cases, stop oil contamination.
+Using hydraulic filters and filtration equipment can, in many cases, stop oil contamination.
 Determining flow rates, viscosity and pressure are necessary to finding the right filtering system.
 As a leading hydraulic filter supplier we have widespread, competitive access to both leading and niche hydraulic filter manufacturers from around the world.
-Some of the hydraulic filter manufacturers and brands that we can supply include: Argo Hytos, Donaldson, Eaton Vickers, Hydac, Ikron, MP Filtri and Parker hydraulic filters.
+Some of the hydraulic filter manufacturers and brands that we can supply include: Argo Hytos, Eaton Vickers, Hydac, MP Filtri and Parker Hannifin hydraulic filters.
 Our technical team will be able to determine which filtration equipment is most suitable for your application.

 - Always make sure oil is filtered;

 - Take oil samples every 12 weeks to check cleanliness level;

 There is, of course a cost involved in ensuring effective oil analysis, but it is nothing compared to the cost of a replacement pump or even a complete system, lost production and goodwill.